LiNuX-Mallu/CAM-DUMPER/README.md

 # CAM-DUMPER
-Take webcam shots from target just sending a malicious link
+Take webcam shots from target by just sending a malicious link

 # How it works?
 <p>The tool generates a malicious HTTPS page using Serveo or Ngrok Port Forwarding methods, and a javascript code to cam requests using MediaDevices.getUserMedia. </p>